sassoftware/sas-container-recipes/README.md

     --publish-all \
     --publish 8081:80 \
     --name sas-viya-programming \
-    sas-viya-programming:latest
+    sas-viya-programming:<VERSION-TAG>

 ```
+Where `<VERSION-TAG>` depends on the recipe version and build date (example: `19.0.1-20190109112555-48f98d8`).
-Use the `docker images` command to see what images were built then use `docker ps` to list the running containers.
+Use the `docker images` command to see what images were built and what the most recent tag is,
+then use `docker ps` to list the running containers.

 Finally go to the address `http://<myhostname>:8081` and start using SAS Studio!